MrSecretest/test-task-storybook/README.md

 This test task demonstrates the use of Storybook to test three components.
 1. Components are located in `src/app/components/ComponentName`;
 2. Stories are located in `src/stories/ComponentName`;
+3. I have used `motion dev` to control most of the animations of the application.
+4. Also I have used `MUI Icons` for buttons

 To launch:
 1. Clone this repository;